 How much fluid is needed?

-Different cats have different requirements but in most of the cases, between 10 and 20 ml/kg of fluids could be given at a single injection site.
+Different cats have different requirements but in most cases, between 10 and 20 ml/kg of fluids could be given at a single injection site.
 As mentioned, a bulge is going to form under the skin around the needle entry.
 Normally, the bulge would disappear eventually as the body of the felines absorbs the fluids.
 That being said, if the bulge remains clearly noticeable at the next administering, it's necessary to contact the vets.

 How often should the felines receive Sub-Q on average?